-Program Description: The Health Care Administration program will provide graduates with an Associate of Science degree.
+Program Description: The Health Care Administration program will provide graduates with an Associate of Professional Studies degree.
 The purpose of the program is to prepare students entering and those currently in health care related careers with expanded opportunities within the health care profession.
-The program will include the follow topics: the health care system in the U.S., legal and ethical issues dealing with health care, economics and how it affects health care, professional opportunities related to health care, informational technology used in health care and general principles of the financial aspects of health care.
+The program will include the following topics: the health care system in the U.S., legal and ethical issues dealing with health care, economics and how it affects health care, professional opportunities related to health care, informational technology used in health care and general principles of the financial aspects of health care.
 This program is not designed to prepare students to be a Long Term Care Administrator.
-This is offered in an 8-week online program.
+This program is only offered in the 8-week online program.

-ogram or Study y•
+ogram of Study y:

 First Semester Sem.
 Hrs.

 SDV-108 College Experience or

-SDV-118 Online College Experience 1-3
+SDV-118 Online College Experience1-3

-ENG-105 Composition 13
+ENG-105 Composition 1

 HCA-151 Overview of Health Care3

 ECN-120 Principles of Macroeconomics or

 ECN-130 Principles of Microeconomics3

 CSC-110 Introduction to Computers3

 PHI-145 Introduction to Ethical Conflicts 3

 Total Hours16-18

 Second Semester Sem.
 Hrs.

 HSC-113 Medical Terminology2

 PSY-111 Introduction to Psychology3

-ENG-106 Composition 2
+ENG-106 Composition 23

 HCA-153 Career Opportunities in Health Care3

 HCA-155 Technology and Health Care3

 SOC-130 Introduction to Gerontology 3

 Total Hours17

 Third Semester Sem.
 Hrs.

 SPC-112 Public Speaking3

 MGT-101 Principles of Management3

 HCA-157 Health Care and Economics

 ACC-142 Financial Accounting3

 Math Elective 3

-Total Hours15
+Total Hours

 Fourth Semester Sem.
 Hrs.

 HCA-159 Financial Matters for Health Care3

 HCA-161 Legal Issues in Health Care3

 ACC-146 Managerial Accounting3

-Science Elective3
+Science Elective

 Humanities Elective3

+Distributed Elective 3

-Total Hours15
+Total Hours18

-^{}Course may be substituted with a Humanities course from the AS Approved General Education list.
+^{}Course may be substituted with a Humanities course from the approved APS degree requirements.